The Aim of AEC

 The Western Cape Anti-Eviction Campaign was formed on November 2000 with the aim of fighting evictions, water cut-offs and poor health services, obtaining free electricity, securing decent housing, and opposing police brutality.

-Affiliated movements and committees we work with or have worked with in Cape Town include (but are not limited to):
+Affiliated movements and committees we have worked with in Cape Town:

 - Joe Slovo Liberative Residents (Langa)